pkalivas/radiate/docs/source/selectors/example.md

     codec = rd.FloatCodec.vector(
         length=2,                  # We need two parameters: a and b init_range=(-1.0, 1.0),    # Start with values between -1 and 1
-        bounds=(-10.0, 10.0)       # Allow evolution to modify the values between -10 and 10
+        bounds=(-10.0, 10.0),      # Allow evolution to modify the values between -10 and 10
+        dtype=rd.Float32,          # Optional - default is Float64
     )

     # Use Boltzmann selection for offspring - individuals which